AIFARMS/AVAT/README.md

 ## Annotations

-There are currently three kinds of annotations.
+There are currently four kinds of annotations.

+### Behavior Annotation:

+This does not have a visual element.
+Instead this adds a row onto the the table so that behavior and behavior changes may be recorded.

 ### Bounding Box: